Mario Marinică

-Marian "Mario" Marinică (born 13 December 1964) is a Romanian professional football manager and former player who is currently the head coach of the Zimbabwe national team.
+Marian "Mario" Marinică (born 13 December 1964) is a Romanian professional football manager and former player who was most recently the head coach of the Zimbabwe national team.

 He holds the UEFA Pro Licence, the highest football coaching qualification.
 At national team level he has been the head coach of Liberia and Malawi.
 He has coached at Romanian clubs Rapid București, Gloria Buzău, Sportul Studenţesc, Argeş Piteşti, Rocar București, and Cimentul Fieni.
 He has also coached at Kerala Blasters in India, Azam F.C. in Tanzania, Black Leopards in South Africa, Zakho FC in Iraq, and Kaposvári Rákóczi FC in Hungary.
 In England, he has worked at Crystal Palace FC and Arsenal FC's Academies as well as Leyton Orient FC's School of Excellence.
 His playing career included spells at Rocar București, Dinamo București and Steaua București.